neopusser83/flac2mp3/README.md

 ```bash
 tail -f log
 ```

-## Important
-Please check the LAME_VARIABLE_BITRATE variable in the script file to set a different MP3 audio quality

 ## A couple of things
 This script is similar to running "cp -rv source/* dest/" converting the FLAC files to MP3.